How To Clean Sewage Backup In The Basement

 Once you’ve scrubbed every inch of every surface, start the sanitizing process.
 Mix a ratio of one cup of bleach with one gallon of water and rinse the basement out.
 A push broom with your sanitizing solution can be easier and more effective than a mop.

-6. Focus on the Sump Pump
+6. Focus On The Sump Pump

 When you’re satisfied that your basement is now squeaky clean, turn your attention to the sump pump.
 For a backup in the basement to occur in the first place, something must have gone wrong.